pUrGe12/pUrGe12.github.io/content/blog/creating_a_esp32_wifi_deauther.md

 Meanwhile also add supabase setup for the spoofing page.
 Why is it not connecting to the board!
 Packing for lunch.

-haha, got 2 more victims in this 1 hour of lunching.
+Haha, got 2 more victims in this 1 hour of lunching.
 Interesting, the girl has a cgpa of 8.23 but interned in the defence agency and PnG?
 Crazy stuff.
 Makes one wonder.
 Running my elective script to stalk this girl with roll number ee22b143 for a friend (really for a friend!)

+My honeypot code is below, its really simple actually but quite fun.

 ---

-Alright, unsupported frame type again for c0.
+Alright, unsupported frame type again for 0xC0.
 I guess they had removed support for 0xC0 in all versions of esp-idf.
 Testing the GitHub repo patch now.

 I don't think its working.
 Two explanations